jaredhared/phbackup/README.md

 3. Copy files from web folder into root of your web directory
 4. Set up HTTP authorization for web part
 5. Copy folder phbackup from etc folder into /etc
-6. Copy phbackup.service and phbackup@.service files into /etc/systemd/system
+6. Copy phbackup.service and phbackup@.service files from systemd folder into /etc/systemd/system
 7. Reload Systemd: `systemctl daemon-reload`
 8. Adjust needed number of workers in /root/scripts/start.sh
 9. Create database, user and password in MySQL